 Choosing the right video type is just as important as producing quality content for your training program.

 You can group training videos by format or by content.
-Types of training videos grouped by format are:

 - Instructor-led videos.